-Wildcat Shelter to Wawayanda mtn, SOBO AT mm 832
+Wildcat Shelter to Wawayanda Mt, SOBO AT mm 832

 2848 gain, 2687 loss

 Mother nature’s determined to keep the streams flowing and the mosquitoes biting.
 It rained hard starting around 1 am, the kind of rain that floods my tent floor.
 I had to get everything situated for the rain, letting in more mosquitoes while I deployed my rain flaps.
-Then I kept waking up to check on the status of water coming in.
+Then I kept waking to check the status of water coming in.
 In spite of the deluge, my tent held up pretty well.
-What is with this weather?
+What’s with this weather?
 It wasn’t even supposed to rain after midnight, according to the forecast.
-This trail just loves to throw curveballs.

 I wonder that I got better sleep the night before during the rave.
 At least I was able to pack a dry tent that morning.
-This morning I was in a grumpy mood, everything being wet, including all my hiking clothes from the waterfall shower the day before.
-I guess I just have to accept the fact of being wet and damp for 3 months on this trail.
-The mosquitoes were also horrific…like everglades bad.
-It seems like there’s been an explosion of them after the storm…all the standing water no doubt.
+This morning I was in a grumpy mood, everything being wet, including all my hiking clothes from my waterfall shower the day before.
+I guess I just needed to accept the fact of being wet and damp for 3 months on this trail.
+The mosquitoes were also horrific.

 Good news was that we were going to meet up with a friend for the day.
 Both Stellar and I hiked with Kuba on the PCT.
-He’s from Maine but living in NY currently, so he’d reached out to Stellar, offering s shower or whatever we might need.
+He’s from Maine but living in NY at the moment, so he’d reached out to Stellar, offering a shower or whatever we might need.
 Unfortunately his schedule hadn’t quite matched when we hiked through close to his area, so he was having to drive an hour to see us on the border of NY and NJ.

-First we had to walk about 12 miles to our rendezvous.
+First we walked about 12 miles to our rendezvous.
 On the app, the miles didn’t look very challenging.
-But we shortly found out that a lot of the trail went over slab rock along the ridgeline.
+But we shortly found that a lot of the trail went over slab rock along the ridgeline.
 This can be very fun on a dry, sunny day.
-But early in the morning, after the hard rain, the rock was slicker than snot.
-I had to slow way down to avoid falling.
-And my muscles got tired quickly from all the tensing up, constantly trying to maintain my footing on ice.
-It was not fun.
+However, after the hard rain earlier in the morning, the rock was slicker than snot.
+I had to slow way down to avoid falling and my muscles got tired quickly from all the tensing, constantly trying to maintain my footing on ice.
+It wasn’t fun.

 Kuba was running late so we hitched in to a shopping center to get food.
 He later arrived in his van, bearing goodies to drink and eat.

 We had originally planned to stay the night at Kuba’s place, but since it was over an hour away, we decided it was best to just hang out and rest in the area for the day.
-We went to a beer garden and cidery which was packed, so we retreated to a local park that was pleasantly empty.
+We went to a beer garden and cidery, which was packed, so we retreated to a local park that was pleasantly empty.
 I didn’t get any chores done besides grabbing a resupply from the grocery.
-Since it was a holiday, it was nice to just relax.
-I even took a 5 minute nap and felt refreshed.
-We came up with an alternative for getting laundry and showers at a hostel the following night.
-The last time I washed clothes in a machine was Vermont and the last time I’d taken a hot shower was Connecticut.
+Since it was a holiday and also very hot, it was nice to just relax.
+I took a 5 minute nap and felt refreshed.
+We came up with an alternative for getting laundry and showers done at a hostel the following night.
+The last time I’d washed my clothes in a machine was in Vermont and the last time I’d taken a hot shower was Connecticut.
 Things were getting ripe!

 Kuba drove us back to the trail, where I rescued a snapping turtle from certain death.
 It was in the middle of the road and had already been passed over by several cars, rolling around with each blast but luckily not having been struck.
 I didn’t know it was a snapper until I picked it up but perhaps it sensed that I was saving it, since it obliged to not bite me.
 I delivered it to a nice pond down the trail, where it came very alive as soon as it felt the water.
 My good deed for the day.

-We got back on trail just before 5 pm to walk another few miles and set up camp.
+We said our thanks and goodbyes to Kuba, getting back on trail just before 5 pm to walk another few miles and set up camp.
 The mosquitoes were once again horrendous.
 Even the locals have been complaining about them, saying they’ve never seen them this bad.
 Apparently they weren’t even this plentiful earlier in the summer.
 The shuttle driver was right: standing water is bad, not because we have to walk through it but because it breeds clouds of mosquitoes.